TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

 \paragraph{Preservation of Policy Entropy.} In reinforcement learning, policy entropy is a critical measure of exploration.
 High entropy is essential for deep reasoning tasks, as it encourages the model to explore a diverse set of inferential strategies.
 We compare TaoSR-AGRL against TaoSR-AGRL-Static, a variant that applies guidance indiscriminately to all samples.
 As illustrated in Figure~\ref{subfig:entropy}, TaoSR-AGRL consistently maintains a higher policy entropy.
 This suggests that excessive or non-adaptive guidance can lead to \emph{policy collapse}\cite{juliani2024studyplasticitylossonpolicy}: the model becomes overly reliant on the guidance, causing its output distribution to become over-confident and collapse into a narrow set of familiar responses.
 This dependency ultimately stifles the model's exploratory capabilities and impairs its ability to generalize.

 \paragraph{Impact of the Replay Trigger Threshold $\tau$.} To determine the optimal frequency of intervention, we analyze the model's overall performance across different values of the replay trigger threshold $\tau$.
-As presented in Table~\ref{tab:tau_ablation}, performance peaks at $\tau=0.1$.
-This reveals a critical trade-off.
+As detailed in Appendix~\ref{sec:appendix_tau}, performance peaks at $\tau=0.1$.
+This result highlights a fundamental trade-off between corrective intervention and policy autonomy.
 A low $\tau$ provides insufficient correction for challenging instances, hindering learning.
-Conversely, a high $\tau$ leads to over-reliance on external guidance, risking the \textit{policy collapse} phenomena discussed previously.
+Conversely, a high $\tau$ leads to over-reliance on external guidance, risking the \textit{policy collapse} discussed previously.
 This over-reliance can impair the model's intrinsic reasoning ability, even on simpler tasks.